xueharry/BPS_Teacher_Salary_Visualization/README.md

 Click on the circle marker for any particular school to open up a side panel with a more detailed breakdown, including a histogram, boxplot and a table of teacher salaries listed by name.
 Search for a particular high school by clicking on the search icon in the top right corner and enter in the name of the school of interest.
 Click on a school in the results list to open up its breakdown.

 # Data
-All data was gathered from publically available sources.
+All data was gathered from publicly available sources.
 Teacher salary data was retreived from https://data.cityofboston.gov/Finance/Employee-Earnings-Report-2014/4swk-wcg8 and school geodata was gathered from http://bostonopendata.boston.opendata.arcgis.com/datasets/1d9509a8b2fd485d9ad471ba2fdb1f90_0?uiTab=table.

 You can read about my data preprocessing methodology (as well as download both the raw and cleaned datasets) [here] (https://github.com/xueharry/BPS_Teacher_Salary_Data).